Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 4. Stay on Top of Maintenance and Keep Records

 Denied claims cost you the service fee with zero benefit.
+Consumer Reports and This Old House both note that lack of maintenance and pre-existing conditions together account for the majority of denial reasons in 2026.
 Avoid this by keeping receipts for annual HVAC tune-ups, water heater flushes, and other recommended maintenance.
-Warranty companies in 2026 are increasingly strict about requiring documented maintenance before approving claims, especially for major systems.
+Warranty companies are increasingly strict about requiring documented maintenance before approving claims, especially for major systems.

 5. Compare Multiple Providers Before Buying